 - Stop smoking – helps improve symptoms and slow down the rate the disease progresses.4,14

-- Inhaled medications – reduce symptoms, improve quality of life, reduce activity limitation and prevent exacerbations associated with hospital admissions.4
+- Inhaled medicines – reduce symptoms, improve quality of life, reduce activity limitation and prevent exacerbations associated with hospital admissions.
+Check inhaler device regularly.
+4

 - Pulmonary rehabilitation –reduces breathlessness, fatigue, anxiety and depression, improves exercise capacity, emotional function and health-related quality of life and enhances patients’ sense of control over their condition.
 Pulmonary rehabilitation reduces hospitalisation and has been shown to be cost-effective.4

 - Support groups/services – as COPD worsens and patients feel less able to carry on their normal activities, patients become increasingly isolated.
 Support groups/services can help meet the emotional and social needs of people with the condition, helping them realise that they are not alone.

 - Oxygen therapy – helps those people with advanced lung disease who are unable to absorb sufficient oxygen to supply their vital organs.4

 - People older than 35 with a history of cigarette smoking should speak with their GP if they do any of the following: